 Back your business with shipping sector experts Ship24 to ensure full, seamless IOSS business registration in as little as 3 days and start offering your customers the advantages that the IOSS scheme provides

 There are two options for IOSS registration, which will depend on whether your business is established in the EU or outside of the EU.

-If your business is within the EU, you have the choice of either registering for the Import One-Stop-Shop system directly or through an IOSS intermediary.
+If your business is within the EU, you have the choice of either registering for the Import One-Stop-Shop system directly with the EU tax authority of the country you are in, or through an IOSS intermediary.

 If your business is not established within the EU but wants to access IOSS solutions, it must register through an IOSS intermediary, which will perform services between the company and the IOSS.
-Ship24 offers premium fiscal intermediary service with the guarantee of EU VAT compliance and registration in as little as 3 days.
-Find out more about Ship24's complete IOSS solution today and get one of the best on your side.
+Ship24 offers premium fiscal intermediary service with the guarantee of EU VAT compliance and registration in as little as 3 working days.
+Find out more about Ship24's complete IOSS solution today and unrivalled shipping, logistics and VAT services on your side.

 Please note that businesses in the UK are considered outside of the EU, and they will need to get IOSS intermediary in order to register for the IOSS scheme.

 No. IOSS registration is optional, and you can still sell services or goods to EU consumers without registering for IOSS or registering with an IOSS intermediary.

 However, once a business registers for the scheme, it must conduct all business and sales to EU customers through the IOSS system.
 This means you cannot sell to customers in one EU member state under an IOSS number and another EU member state via a different VAT system.
 All VAT owed when making sales in the EU will be paid in a single EU member state through a a single IOSS number (which will be done on behalf of a company by an IOSS intermediary if a businesses is not registered for the scheme directly).